SumiSeo/contacts-app/README.md

 ![main view](./img/contact-localstorage.gif)

-### All user experiences(add, edit, add to favorite lists and remove contact) are saved in localstorage.
+### All user experiences(add, edit, add to favorite list and remove contact) are saved in localstorage.

 - When user revisits the site, localstorage can keep track of prvious user actions.